BryanHogan/bryanhogan-blog-content/drafts/obsidian-academic.md

 ---
 title: Obsidian for Writing Academic Papers?
 description: Should you use Obsidian to write academic papers?
-My experience and why I'd recommend against it.
+It's great for knowledge management, but more than that?
 emoji: 📃
-pubDate: 2025-05-03T13:30:35Z
+pubDate: 2025-06-11T02:10:40Z
 tags:
   - obsidian
   - productivity
 ---

 Should you use Obsidian for academic writing?
-My experience and why I would recommend against it.

 I recently finished my bachelor thesis.
 I've been using Obsidian for multiple years now, all my blog posts are written in Obsidian, and I do a lot more in Obsidian.
 Writing content in markdown is fast and comfortable.
 So I thought, why not write my bachelor thesis in Markdown with Obsidian as well?